 On February 17, 2011, we issued a press release reporting our full year 2010 operating results.
 We reported a loss from continuing operations of \$3.6 million, income and gain from discontinued operations of \$179.0 million and net income of \$175.4 million (\$(0.06), \$3.06 and \$3.00 per share, respectively).
 During the fourth quarter of 2010, as part of the year-end reporting process and subsequent to the aforementioned earnings release, we corrected two entries related to the sale of the specialty pharmaceutical business.
 Because the sale of substantially all of the net assets of our Canadian subsidiary constituted a substantial liquidation of that entity for accounting purposes, we should have credited the gain on the sale for the \$1.0 million of currency translation gains residing in accumulated other comprehensive income related to our Canadian operations.
 The correcting entry increased the gain on the sale from \$179.0 million to \$180.0 million or \$3.08 per share.
 Additionally, because the sale of the specialty pharmaceutical business constituted a fundamental change as defined in the indenture to our 4% notes, an enhanced conversion rate became effective which caused a number of our note holders to convert their notes to shares of our common stock.
-The net effect of forgone interest and the write-off of deferred debt issuance costs amounting to \$0.8 million was charged to additional paid-in capital.
+The net effect of forgone interest and the write-off of deferred debt issuance costs amounting to \$0.8 million was charged to earnings during the first quarter of 2010.
+During the fourth-quarter reporting process, we determined that this amount should have been charged to additional paid-in capital.
 The correcting adjustment, also made subsequent to the earnings release, had the effect of reducing our loss from continuing operations for the year to \$2.8 million or \$(0.05) per share.
-The combined effect of these two entries are not considered material to either the first or fourth quarters of 2010 nor to the full year results of operations and were recorded as fourth-quarter adjustments.
+The combined effect of these two entries was to increase net income by \$1.8 million to \$177.2 million or \$3.03 per share.
+These two entries are not considered material to either the first or fourth quarters of 2010 nor to the full year results of operations and were recorded as fourth-quarter adjustments.